List of scams: Phishing

 Phishing is a modern scam in which the artist communicates with the mark, masquerading as a representative of an official organization with which the mark is doing business, in order to extract personal information which can then be used, for example, to steal money.
 In a typical instance, the artist sends the mark an email pretending to be from a company, such as eBay.
 It is formatted exactly like email from that business, and will ask the mark to "verify" some personal information at the website, to which a link is provided, in order to "reactivate" his blocked account.
 The website is fake but designed to look exactly like the business' website.
 The site contains a form asking for personal information such as credit card numbers, which the mark feels compelled to give or lose all access to the service.
 When the mark submits the form (without double-checking the website address), the information is sent to the swindler.

 A similar caller ID spoofing scheme exists with misleading telephone calls ("vishing") facilitated by Internet telephony.
 A fraudster can make calls through an Internet-PSTN gateway to impersonate banks, police, schools or other trusted entities.
 A random dialer computer or auto-dialer can impersonate healthcare providers to get Social Security numbers and birthdates from elderly patients recently released from the hospital.
 The auto-dialer call states it is from a reputable hospital or a pharmacy and the message explains the need to "update records" to be from the hospital or a pharmacy.

 Other online scams include advance-fee fraud, bidding fee auctions ("penny auctions"), click fraud, domain slamming, various spoofing attacks, web-cramming, and online versions of employment scams, romance scams, and fake rewards.

 Fake support call

-Unsuspecting computer owners and users are being targeted by people claiming to be from Windows, i.e., Microsoft or from their internet provider and then telling them that their computer/machine is creating errors and they need to correct the faults on their computers.
-They can even get people to go to one site or another to show them these so-called errors, at which point they are required to give their credit card details in order to purchase some form of support, after which they are asked to allow remote connection to the "error-laden" computer so that the problem(s) may be fixed.
+Unsuspecting computer owners and users are targeted by people claiming to be from Windows, i.e., Microsoft or from their internet provider and then telling them that their computer/machine is creating errors and they need to correct the faults on their computers.
+Scammers persuade people to go to one site or another to see these so-called errors.
+They are then required to give their credit card details in order to purchase some form of support, after which they are asked to allow remote connection to the "error-laden" computer so that the problem(s) may be fixed.
 At this point the victim's computer is infected with malware, spyware, or remote connection software.

+Call Forwarding Scam

+Call Forwarding Scam involves a fraudster tricking the victim into dialing a specific phone number, which then reroutes all incoming calls and text messages victim receives to the scammer's device.
+Scammers in-turn intercepts bank messages and OTPs, while the victim remains unaware.